Skip to content

 ) -> bool:

-Write data to local Parquet file.
+"""Write data to a local Parquet file.

 Args:

-path: Relative path from base_path
+path: Relative path from base_path.

 Returns: